baldurbjarnason/this-is-not-a-book/What_does_the_reader_want.md

 - *[What is a digital book?](/What_does_the_reader_want/What_is_a_digital_book.html)* Cheating.
 What it isn't.
 Public and private.
 Purpose.
 - *[Agrippa](/What_does_the_reader_want/Agrippa.html).* Blast from the past.
 Scarcity.
 Form and content.
 Everything is connected.
 - *[Choose your own adventure](/What_does_the_reader_want/Choose_your_own_adventure.html).* Why not.
 Lowest common denominator.
 Contexts.
 Avoiding remediation.

+[^1]: It’s not available at the Guardian website anymore, but here’s a cheeky link: [http://laurencemiall.com/stuff/pay-attention-to-the-world/]

+[^2]: The whole essay is sublime, perfect and a genuinely must-read for anyone thinking of writing for new platforms and audiences,.
+Know what the territory is, and address it.
+Especially if you think you can do better.